Control 2.12: Supervision and Oversight (FINRA Rule 3110)

 Entra Agent ID Sponsorship Alignment

-Microsoft Entra Agent ID sponsorship model is in preview via Microsoft's Frontier program.
+Microsoft Entra Agent ID sponsorship model is in preview, with the broader Agent 365 control plane reaching GA on May 1, 2026.
 This feature provides identity governance capabilities that align with FINRA 3110 supervision requirements.
-Verify feature availability and GA timelines before implementing production controls dependent on this capability.

 Supervision Through Sponsorship